n-grace-henry/MS-Thesis/progress_logs/11_progress_log.md

 Doing liquid-liquid extraction of these samples and then finishing them and getting them in GC vials.
 When redissolving in hexanes/DCM, there were some chunks in the sample that wouldn't dissolve which isn't super typical.

 Doing esterfication of the other 7.
 Blowing these down.

+Acid hydrolysis on four new duplicate samples, these are:

+01-E-3-R, 89-W-2-R, 89-K-2-R, 74-W-2-R.

+Blowing these down under N2